web_0347.jpg

 YLS Public Interest Fellowships (YPIF)

 The YPIF Fellowship supports full-time public interest work for one year.
 The proposed plan of the fellowship must be one of the following: (1) a legal project designed by the applicant in partnership with a sponsoring organization; (2) an existing project with a host organization; or (3) a position as a staff attorney at a sponsoring organization.
-Eligible sponsors include non-profit organizations and state or local government offices.
+Eligible sponsors include non-profit organizations and government offices.
 Available to YLS students and alumni up to three years post-graduation.

 Yale Law Journal Fellowships

-The YLJ Fellowship tracks the application process, eligibility requirements, and project-bases structure of the YPIF fellowships.
-However, after completing their year in public service, fellows are expected to publish reflection pieces on their experiences in the Journal’s online component, the Forum, for which they are paid as additional $5,000 The fellowship seeks to enhance the connections of legal scholarship, practice and service.
+The YLJ Fellowship tracks the application process, eligibility requirements, and project-based structure of the YPIF fellowships.
+However, after completing their year in public service, fellows are expected to publish reflection pieces on their experiences in the Journal’s online component, the Forum, for which they are paid an additional $5,000 The fellowship seeks to enhance the connections of legal scholarship, practice and service.
 Available to YLS students and alumni up to three years post-graduation.

 Yale Law School is committed to providing robust support to students and alumni seeking jobs in public interest law.
 Our help includes assisting students in identifying and applying for funded positions in public interest organizations and in government, both domestically and internationally.
 It is because of the Law School’s commitment to both the success of its students and the advancement of public interest that we require fellowship applicants to submit thoughtful, well-developed, and concise applications for funding.
 To the extent possible, applicants are encouraged to apply for all the fellowships that meet their interests, including those offered by YLS and the University as well as those offered by other organizations, foundations, or firms, as well as for permanent positions.